-For a list of the courses students in the graduate program might complete, please check our course catalog.
-All of our 300-level undergraduate courses are cross-listed with our 400-level graduate courses.
-The 400-level language courses are the courses which our language graduate students would complete.
-All courses listed in the course catalog are not offered every term or year, so students should check in with the program director of each language program for more class scheduling details.
+For a list of the courses graduate language students may complete, please check our course catalog.
+All of our 300-level undergraduate language courses are cross-listed with our 400-level graduate language courses.
+Please note that all courses listed in the course catalog are not offered every term or year.
+Students should check in with the program director of each language program for class availability/scheduling details.

-Additional information regarding graduate programs in the Department of Modern Languages can be found in the MA handbook.
-The handbook outlines information students will need to know to successfully complete their program requirements, such as the portfolio requirement, service learning, advising and other resources to help students make the most of their DePaul experience.
+Additional information regarding graduate programs in the Department of Modern Languages can be found in the MOL Graduate Handbook.pdf.
+The handbook outlines information students will need to know for successful completion of their program requirements.